 If you think “advancing” the due date might tempt you to skip a few payments, make smaller, more frequent biweekly payments.

 And lastly, plan to send any extra money from bonuses, windfalls or tax refunds straight toward your debt.

 11. Go for a Raise or Promotion

-One final tip is to focus on your career as a way of increasing your income.
+One final tip is to focus on your career as a way of getting out of debt faster.
 While side gigs are great for making some quick money, your long-term wealth relies on your main gig.

-That means you should ask for that raise, going for that promotion and apply for better jobs outside of your company.
+That means you should ask for that raise, go for that promotion and apply for better jobs outside of your company.

 Even if you don’t intend to leave your job, having an offer from another company is a powerful negotiating tool when you’re seeking better compensation and benefits.